Winston Churchill: Pearl Harbor and United States entry into the war

-In December 1941, the Japanese attack on Pearl Harbor was followed by their invasion of Malaya and, on the 8th, Churchill declared war on Japan.
-With the hope of using Irish ports for counter-submarine operations, Churchill sent a telegram to Irish Prime Minister Éamon de Valera in which he obliquely offers Irish unity: "Now is your chance.
+In December 1941, the Japanese attack on Pearl Harbor was followed by their invasion of Malaya.
+On the 8th, Churchill declared war on Japan.
+With the hope of using Irish ports for counter-submarine operations, Churchill sent a telegram to Irish Prime Minister Éamon de Valera in which he obliquely offered Irish unity: "Now is your chance.
 Now or never!
 A nation once again!
 I will meet you wherever you wish."
 No meeting took place and there is no record of a response.
 Churchill went to Washington to meet Roosevelt for the Arcadia Conference.
 This was important for "Europe first", the decision to prioritise victory in Europe over victory in the Pacific, taken by Roosevelt while Churchill was still in the mid-Atlantic.
 The Americans agreed with Churchill that Hitler was the main enemy and defeat of Germany was key to Allied success.
 It was also agreed that the first joint Anglo-American strike would be Operation Torch, the invasion of French North Africa.
-Originally planned for the spring 1942, it was launched in November 1942 when the crucial Second Battle of El Alamein was underway.
+Originally planned for spring 1942, it was launched in November 1942 when the crucial Second Battle of El Alamein was underway.

 On 26 December, Churchill addressed a joint meeting of the United States Congress.
-Later that night, he suffered a heart attack, which was diagnosed by his physician, Sir Charles Wilson, as a coronary deficiency, requiring several weeks' bed rest.
-Churchill insisted he did not need bed rest and journeyed to Ottawa by train, where he gave a speech to the Canadian Parliament that included the "some chicken, some neck" line in which he recalled French predictions in 1940 that "Britain alone would have her neck wrung like a chicken".
+Later that night, he suffered a heart attack, which was diagnosed by his physician, Charles Wilson, as a coronary deficiency requiring several weeks' bed rest.
+Churchill instead journeyed to Ottawa by train, where he gave a speech to the Canadian Parliament that included the "some chicken, some neck" line in which he recalled French predictions in 1940 that "Britain alone would have her neck wrung like a chicken".
 He arrived home mid-January, having flown from Bermuda to Plymouth in the first transatlantic air crossing by a head of government, to find there was a crisis of confidence in his government and him; he decided to face a vote of confidence in the Commons, which he won easily.

-While he was away, the Eighth Army, having relieved the Siege of Tobruk, had pursued Operation Crusader against Rommel's forces in Libya, successfully driving them back to a defensive position at El Agheila in Cyrenaica.
+While he was away, the Eighth Army, having relieved the Siege of Tobruk, had pursued Operation Crusader against Rommel's forces in Libya, successfully driving them back to a defensive position at El Agheila.
 On 21 January 1942, however, Rommel launched a surprise counter-attack which drove the Allies back to Gazala.
 Elsewhere, British success in the Battle of the Atlantic was compromised by the Kriegsmarine's introduction of its M4 4-rotor Enigma, whose signals could not be deciphered by Bletchley Park for nearly a year.
-At a press conference in Washington, Churchill had to play down his increasing doubts about the security of Singapore, given Japanese advances.
+At a press conference in Washington, Churchill had to play down his increasing doubts about the security of Singapore.